-- To the extent we incurred repair costs in excess of insurance proceeds received to date, we recorded an insurance receivable when we believe such amounts are probable of recovery under our insurance policies. - To the extent we determined that damage to an asset resulted in a complete loss, we recorded an insurance receivable up to the impairments recognized when we believe such amounts are probable of recovery under our insurance policies. - To the extent proceeds received exceeded repair costs incurred to date, we recorded an insurance gain as we do not have an obligation to perform the repair activities.
-Charges will be recorded in future periods to the extent such proceeds received are used for future repair activities that are not deemed to be capital in nature. - Insurance deductibles, clean-up costs, and uninsured losses have been expensed.
+- To the extent we incurred repair costs in excess of insurance proceeds received to date, we recorded an insurance receivable when we believe such amounts are probable of recovery under our insurance policies. - To the extent we determined that damage to an asset resulted in a complete loss, we recorded an insurance receivable up to the impairments recognized when we believe such amounts are probable of recovery under our insurance policies. - To the extent proceeds received exceeded repair costs incurred to date, we recorded an insurance gain as we do not have an obligation to perform further repair activities.
+Charges will be recorded in future periods to the extent such proceeds received are used for future repair activities that are not deemed to be capital in nature. - Insurance deductibles, clean-up costs and uninsured losses have been expensed.

-Based on the above, following the storm we recorded charges of \$3.2 million during 2021, and during the three and six months ended June 30, 2022, we recorded gains of \$3.4 million and \$3.1 million, respectively.
+Based on the above, following the storm we recorded charges of \$3.2 million during 2021, and during the three and nine months ended September 30, 2022, we recorded gains of \$1.3 million and \$4.4 million, respectively.
 The charges and gains are included in other (income) expense, net on our Statement of Operations.
-In addition, at June 30, 2022, we had total insurance receivables on our Balance Sheet of \$1.2 million.
-We are continuing to assess the full extent of damage to our buildings and equipment, and applicable insurance coverage amounts, and restoration efforts are ongoing.
-We expect to incur future repair costs of approximately \$1.0 million to \$3.0 million associated with previously received insurance payments for certain buildings.
-Further, we expect to incur future repair costs in excess of previously received insurance payments for certain buildings; however, we believe that recovery of insurance proceeds for such costs is probable.
+In addition, at September 30, 2022, we had total insurance receivables on our Balance Sheet of \$1.5 million.
+We are continuing to assess the full extent of damage to our buildings, and applicable insurance coverage amounts, and restoration efforts are ongoing.
+We expect to incur future repair costs of approximately \$1.0 million to \$1.5 million associated with previously received insurance payments for certain buildings.
+Further, we expect to incur future repair costs in excess of previously received insurance payments for certain buildings and equipment; however, we believe that recovery of insurance proceeds for such costs is probable.

 In addition to damage to our Houma Facilities, the storm resulted in damage to our second forty-vehicle ferry project, the MPSVs (and associated equipment) that are in our possession and subject to dispute, and certain bulkheads where the vessels were moored.
 We have retained advisors to evaluate the extent to which any damage was the result of third-party vessels that broke free from their mooring during the storm and struck the ferry, MPSVs and bulkheads.
-During each of the three and six months ended June 30, 2022, we recorded charges of \$0.2 million related to actual costs incurred associated with our insurance coverages, without giving consideration to potential recoveries from the third-parties associated with damage caused by their vessels, as we expect these deductibles to be met absent such recoveries.
+During the nine months ended September 30, 2022, we recorded charges of \$0.2 million related to actual costs incurred associated with our insurance coverages, without giving consideration to potential recoveries from the third-parties associated with damage caused by their vessels, as we expect our deductibles will apply absent such recoveries.
 The charges are included in other (income) expense, net on our Statement of Operations.
 We are working with our insurance providers and advisors to assess the full extent of damage to the MPSVs and bulkheads and applicable insurance coverage amounts, which may be subject to further deductibles associated with our insurance coverages of approximately \$0.5 million.
 See Note 7 for further discussion of our MPSV dispute.